-These Yoda Soda Floats are a simple and fun addition to any Star Wars themed party or movie night!
+This Yoda Soda Float recipe is a simple and fun addition to any Star Wars themed party or movie night!

 Oh, and did you see our awesome premiere shirts?
 We got them from Snorg Tees.
 And check out the super simple Yoda Soda Float recipe below!

-- Green soda such as Jones Green Apple or Mtn Dew
+- 8 ounces Green soda such as Jones Green Apple or Mtn Dew

 - Add soda to glass and top with ice cream.